 General Howard arrived with a small retinue; as the remainder of his army had already been sent home.
 This information was not conveyed to the Nimiipuu still in camp.
 As far as they knew, a second army was on its way.

 October 5, 1877

-That morning the two remaining hereditary leaders, White Bird and Joseph, met two Nez Perce men from the bands honoring the 1863 treaty were serving General Howard at this time.
-They had entered camp to convince the remaining non-treaty nimí·pu· to quit fighting.
-Joseph and Whitebird were told that they would be returned to Idaho, the leaders will not be killed, and, most importantly, the army wanted to quit fighting.
+That morning the two remaining hereditary leaders, White Bird and Joseph, met two Nez Perce men from the bands honoring the 1863 treaty, who were following General Howard at that time.
+They had entered camp to convince the remaining non-treaty Nimiipuu to quit fighting.
+Joseph and Whitebird were told that they would be returned to Idaho, the leaders will not be killed, and, most importantly, that the army wanted to quit fighting.

-White Bird mistrusted the army's promises, and refused to surrender.
+White Bird mistrusted the army's promises and refused to surrender.
 However, Joseph returned to camp to tell the people that they could be saved by ending the fighting.
 This important decision was up to each individual.
-Choices are few and none are favorable.
-Can the nimí·pu·continue the fight?
-The supply of soldiers is endless.
-Should the nimí·pu· try to escape on foot under cover of darkness through the lands of traditional enemies?
-Not everyone can make this trip.
-Many are too weak.
-Who will care for the elders, children, and wounded?
-Will they be able to bury our dead?
-Will they be allowed to go home?
+Choices were few and none were favorable.
+Could the Nimiipuu continue the fight?
+The supply of soldiers was endless.
+Should the Nimiipuu try to escape on foot under cover of darkness through the lands of traditional enemies?
+Not everyone could make this trip.
+Many were too weak.
+Who would care for the elders, children, and wounded?
+Would they be able to bury their dead?
+Would they be allowed to go home?

 At 2pm Joseph met with Miles and Howard, handed over his rifle, and made his now famous speech:

-All told, over 400 nimí·pu· agreed to quit fighting and turn themselves over the military care.
-Another group of 30 to 50 nimí·pu· left with White Bird that night; the last of between 200 and 300 people who did make it to Canada.
-The 126 day flight was over, but the plight of those capture and those who escaped to Canada was not even half way over in terms of time and distance.
+All told, over 400 Nimiipuu agreed to quit fighting and turn themselves over the military care.
+Another group of 30 to 50 Nimiipuu left with White Bird that night; the last of between 200 and 300 people who did make it to Canada.
+The 126 day flight was over, but the plight of those capture and those who escaped to Canada was not even halfway over in terms of time and distance.